egetunc/egetunc/README.md

 - 👋 Hi, I’m @egetunc
-- 👀 I’m interested in software
+- 👀 I’m interested in software and programming
-- 🌱 I’m currently learning discord.js
+- 🌱 I’m currently learning Python!
-- 💞️ I’m looking to collaborate on bots
+- 💞️ I’m looking to developing cyber sec. systems and more!
 - 📫 How to reach me discord = Ege#0026

 <!---